emiliano-go/DBWarden/config_rework.md

 2. **Config is registered by calling DBWarden’s predefined function**:
    - `dbwarden_config(<dict>)`
 3. **Exactly one registration call is allowed** in the resolved settings module.
-4. DBWarden discovers `dbwarden.py` recursively in the repo.
+4. DBWarden discovers `dbwarden.py` recursively in the repository.
 5. If more than one `dbwarden.py` is found, DBWarden fails.
-6. If no `dbwarden.py` is found, DBWarden falls back to `DBWARDEN_CONFIG_MODULE`.
+6. If no `dbwarden.py` is found, DBWarden runs a full Python repo scan for `dbwarden_config(` call sites.
+7. If scan finds no unique result, DBWarden supports env var fallback via `DBWARDEN_CONFIG_MODULE`.
-7. `dbwarden init [path/to/file.py]` must:
+8. `dbwarden init [path/to/file.py]` must:
    - add import at top: `from dbwarden import dbwarden_config`
    - add registration scaffold at bottom
    - create file if it does not exist
-8. Settings mutator CLI must support add/remove/rename/default/set-dev/clear-dev.
+9. Settings mutator CLI must support add/remove/rename/default/set-dev/clear-dev.

 ---